First reported deaths in Congo Ebola outbreak came in January: WHO

 The worst Ebola epidemic in history ended in West Africa just two years ago after killing more than 11,300 people and infecting 28,600 in Guinea, Sierra Leone and Liberia.

+But Ikoko Impenge and Bikoro lie not far from the banks of the Congo River, an essential waterway for transport and commerce, downstream of which lie both Kinshasa and Brazzaville, capital of neighboring Congo Republic.

+Between them, the two cities have a population of more than 12 million.

-Reporting by Patient Ligodi; Writing by Tim Cocks; Editing Editing by Catherine Evans
+Writing by Tim Cocks; Editing by Catherine Evans